iliketoprogram14/ILikeToProgram/_posts/2011-06-09-finished-99-problems.md

 description: I implemented '99 problems' in Ocaml.
 ---

-99 Problems is now on [GitHub]({{ site.data.projects['99problems'].url }}).
+99 Problems is now on [GitHub]({{ site.data.projects['99problems'].url }}){:target="_blank"}.
 I had a lot of this finished a long time ago, but I never got around to posting it.
 I'm also finishing up the bit hacks, so hopefully those will be up soon.